adityatwr/LeaveSystem/README.md

     }
     ```
 3. **Check whether you are able to connect to db:**
-    - Sometimes, db refused to connect due to certificates _TrustServerCertificate=True_ worked in this situation..
+   - Sometimes, db refused to connect due to certificates, add _TrustServerCertificate=True_ to default connection string.

 ---